openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/compiling_theme.rst

 #.
 Change to the ``/edx/app/ecommerce/ecommerce`` directory.

 #.
-To update and apply all themes, execute one of these commands.
+To update all themes, execute one of these commands.

    * ``make migrate``

    * ``python manage.py update_assets``

 #.
-To specify a theme or set of themes to update, or other optional settings,
+To specify a theme or set of themes to update, or to include optional
-   execute the ``python manage.py update_assets`` with the options described in the following table.
+   arguments, execute ``python manage.py update_assets`` with the options described in the following table.

    .. list-table::
     :header-rows: 1
     :widths: 30 70

-    * - Option
+    * - Argument
       - Description
     * - ``--settings``
-      - Supply the database ID of the site for which you want to update themes.
+      - Provide the name of a Django :ref:`settings module <https://docs.djangoproject.com/en/1.10/ref/django-admin/#cmdoption--settings>` in Python package syntax.
 For example, ``--settings=ecommerce.settings.production``.
     * - ``--themes``
       - Provide a space-separated list of the themes that you want to update.
         Only the themes that you include are updated.